Therapy Dogs That Heal and Inspire

 • Maintain safety and etiquette during visits.

-Therapy dog at therapist office
+Therapy dog training at therapist office near spokane, Washington

 What Our Therapy Dog Training Covers

-therapy dog at assisted living center
+therapy dog training at assisted living center near spokane Washington

 Our comprehensive curriculum includes: